 On the other hand, shingle roofs can last between 15 to 30 years, based on external conditions.

-Moreover, once it is properly installed, a metal roof required minimum maintenance.
+Once it is properly installed, a metal roof will require minimum maintenance.
 You can even clean the metal roofs to clear the spots and stains.

 A Cost-Effective Choice

 Even though the one-term cost of metal roofs is higher, they are a more economical choice in the long term.
 Quite simply, one durable metal roof can outlast multiple asphalt shingle roofs in the same time span.